-If you are looking for a hardy, low maintenance evergreen flowering shrub then purple Loropetalum shrubs are for you!
+If you are looking for a hardy, low maintenance evergreen flowering shrub then our purple Loropetalum for sale are for you!
 Their super vibrant foliage and bright flower color in the landscape make them a great statement piece!

-Commonly called Chinese fringe flower for it's exceptionally pretty pink and purplish flowers, Perfect Plant's offers 2 types of loropetalum varieties for you to choose from.
-The maroon colored leaves will stay colorful year round while the bright pink flowers bloom in spring.
+Commonly called the Chinese fringe flower for its exceptionally pretty pink and purplish flowers, Perfect Plant's offers 2 types of loropetalum for sale to choose from.
+The maroon colored loropetalum leaves will stay colorful year round while the bright pink flowers bloom in spring.

 Loropetalum plants are the perfect plant to use as a privacy hedge, foundation planting, or border plant.
 They are even great as specimen plants.
-Loropetalum hedges can grow to the space you plant them in.
+Our loropetalum for sale can grow to the space you plant them in.

 Loropetalum Zhuzhou can grow up to 10-15 feet tall at maturity and makes an excellent loropetalum hedge.
 While the dwarf Loropetalum Ruby stays more compact and small.
-We offer both of the types as a 1 gallon loropetalum or as a larger 3 gallon loropetalum.
+We offer both types of Chinese fringe flowers for sale as a 1 gallon loropetalum or as a larger 3 gallon loropetalum.

 Loropetalum bushes prefer full sun and well draining soil to perform best but they can tolerate a variety of planting sites.
 Frequently seen in the South because of only slight cold hardiness.
 It is pest and disease resistant making it an easy plant to care for.